Table of Contents

 /cd Changes the current color back to default(one that is passed to the RichTextLayout.Draw method)

 /eb[_effectAmount] Turns on the blurry text effect.
-If amount parameter is ommited, then effect amount is set to 1 by default. /eb or /eb2 or /eb[2]
+If the amount parameter is omitted, the effect amount is set to 1 by default. /eb or /eb2 or /eb[2]

 /es[_effectAmount] Turns on the stroked text effect.
-If amount parameter is ommited, then effect amount is set to 1 by default. /es or /es2 or /es[2]
+If the amount parameter is omitted, the effect amount is set to 1 by default. /es or /es2 or /es[2]

 /ed Turns off the text effect